ryanmorin/Election_Analysis/README.md

 # Election Analysis

 ## Overview of Election Audit
 Two members of the Colorado Board of Elections' election audit committee have asked for help to prepare a program that summarizes the county's election results and saves the results of the audit to a text file.
-The program will need to be able to provide the following infomration:
+The program will need to be able to provide the following information:

   * Total numer of votes cast
   * A complete list of candidates who received votes